How much are my tuition fees going to be?

 There are various discounts available to students in relation to tuition fees.
 Some are scholarships specific to your departments, some our discounts based on your previous study here and some are based on you paying your fees in full.

-To find out about any possible department scholarships, please contact your individual department.
+To find out about any possible department scholarships, please contact your individual Faculty.

-To find out about any International scholarships, please contact the International Office.
+To find out about any International scholarships, please contact UoP Global.

 To work out how much your tuition fees will be once discounts have been deducted you can use our ‘Tuition Fee Calculator’.